 - Use nearby property owners' and neighbors' names and addresses from tax maps to notify them of the cleanup. - Contact friends, associates, colleges, universities, high schools, churches, watershed groups, birding clubs, sportsmen's clubs, youth groups, scouts, Lions, Kiwanis, etc. - Solicit the local media as key members of the community team before, during, and after the cleanup.
-Ask them to raise awareness of the problem and the need for volunteers through newspaper articles, television, radio and social media. - Create flyers, utilize local newsletters, bulletin boards and social media to publicize the cleanup.
+Ask them to raise awareness of the problem and the need for volunteers through newspaper articles, television, and radio. - Create flyers and utilize local newsletters and bulletin boards to publicize the cleanup.